jlo-aus/discord-chronomate-docs/docs/intro.md

     - Random icon change
         - Change the icon to a randomly selected one from all available
         - Do this monthly, daily or hourly

-- 💿 Log channel
+## Support

-Chronomate is a hobby project developed in my spare time.
-If you like using it please consider supporting with a donation.
+Chronomate is a side project I enjoy working on in my spare time.
+If you find my bot useful and wish to support me to make it even better please [consider buying my a coffee](https://www.buymeacoffee.com/jloaus) ☕.